PeterSH6/verl-doc/docs/preparation/prepare_data.rst

    import os
    import datasets

-   from hdfs_io import copy, makedirs import argparse
+   from verl.utils.hdfs_io import copy, makedirs import argparse

    # To extract the solution for each prompts in the dataset